blocks-dao/blocks-xdai-module/readme.md

 ## Have Fun

-Have fun exploring and building verification tools with BLOCKS.
+Have fun moving BLOCKS between networks!

 ## License